Categories

 • Walking is arguably the best way to see Dubrovnik!

 • If you get tired of walking, the bus system is the easiest alternative.
-Tickets can be purchased at a kiosk for 12 HRK, or on board (from the driver) for 15 HRK.
+Bus tickets now cost 15 HRK (2 EUR) at kiosks and 20 HRK (2.65 EUR) on board.

 • Uber is generally cheaper than local taxis.